sourcegraph/about/handbook/engineering/hiring/software-engineer-campaigns.md

 - Experience in at least one server side language, such as Go, Java, Python, PHP, or Ruby.
 - Experience building and testing end-to-end applications (e.g. unit, integration, and e2e testing).
 - Good knowledge of Git in particular and other version control systems in general.
-- Experience in SQL, Postgres or other transactional, relational databases.
-Able to model and design schemas.
+- Able to write queries and design schemas in SQL, Postgres or other transactional, relational databases.
 - Have worked with containers in production environments.

 ## Not sure if this is you?